AokiKoshiro/iclr-blogposts-2026/_posts/2026-04-27-neurofeedback.md

 | Number of control turns | Multi-turn interaction with repeated feedback                                  | Single-turn control                                     |
 | Evaluation method                                                                                                                                                                     | Probe-based evaluation of internal representations plus self-reported polarity | Probe-based evaluation of internal representations only |

 Overall, Ji-An et al.’s design is more controlled and tuned to make the task easier for LLMs: the target is semantically interpretable from the text, the feedback is simple, and control is assessed in a single step.
-Our design, in contrast, is closer to typical human decoded neurofeedback experiments and to real LLM use.
+Our design, in contrast, is closer to typical human decoded neurofeedback experiments.

 ## Experiments